al12gamer/fedora-postinstall/README.md

 # Fedora Post Install Script

 A small shell script for personal use, forked from FHEK789.
 Thanks mate!
 Now that I mainly use Fedora, this'll setup my daily driver/gaming machine the way that works best.
+Feel free to peruse the bash script to see if the programs in the program list are right for you.

 ## Quick Start
 ```bash